 If it had survived, this Hotel Vancouver would now be the place to stay in town, a heritage hotel to rank with The Empress in Victoria or The Palace in San Francisco.
 But it was killed by the falling fortunes of its owner, the Canadian Pacific Railway.
 [Source: Vancouver Sun]

-On May 24th, 1939 the second Hotel Vancouver closed, turned into a government administration building during World War II, while the third was opened.
+On May 24th, 1939 the second Hotel Vancouver closed, when the third was opened.

-Architectural historian Harold Kalman says in the The History of Metropolitan Vancouver: “Delayed by the Depression, it was rushed to completion in 1939 for the Royal Visit of King George VI and Queen Elizabeth.
+Architectural historian Harold Kalman says in the The History of Metropolitan Vancouver: “Delayed by the Depression, it [the third Hotel Vancouver] was rushed to completion in 1939 for the Royal Visit of King George VI and Queen Elizabeth.
 The rival CPR co-operatively closed its own, earlier, Hotel Vancouver (two blocks east), lent the name, and entered into a joint management contract.”

 Related Posts: Third Hotel Vancouver, Hudson’s Bay Building, Birks Building, VancouverBlock, Georgia Medical-Dental Building, Construction GIFs.